LERCAutomation/DataExtractor-ArcPro-UserGuide/setup/setup.rst

 .. index::
 	single: Map layer attributes

-Map layer attributes
+Map Table attributes
 ********************

-.. _MapLayers:
+.. _MapTables:

-All map layer attributes are found within the ``<MapLayers>`` node.
+All map layer attributes are found within the ``<MapTables>`` node.
 For each data layer that can be included in the extracts a new child node must be created.
-For example, the node name (e.g. ``<SSSIs>``) is a user-defined name used to identify the layer - the same name should be used in the `MapFilesColumn`_ column in the partner layer to indicate that this layer should be extracted for a partner.
+For example, the node name (e.g. ``<SSSIs>``) is a user-defined name used to define an output of the SSSIs GIS layer.

+	.. note:: This node name must be included in the `MapFilesColumn`_ column in the partner layer to indicate that this subset should be extracted for a partner.

 The attributes that are required for each map layer are as follows:

 _`LayerName`
 	The name of the source GIS layer as it is known in the ArcPro active map.
 This is also the name that will be used for the output shapefile or geodatabase feature class.